valdo77/cookiecutter-vuejs-fastapi-template/frontend/{{cookiecutter.project_slug}}/README.md

 ## Deployment

-:warning: Everything under this section assumes you choosed 'yes' to "as_container" question :warning:
+:warning: Everything under this section assumes you specified a repository to push to, and choosed 'yes' to "as_container" question :warning:

 ### Initialisation